Cleaning with Oxygen Bleach

 Scrubbing with a brush can be very labor intensive and most people will try to avoid this part of the job.
 However, it's absolutely necessary to physically remove the dirt in some way so it can be rinsed away.
 A pressure washer can be an excellent solution to this problem.
 The force of the water can effectively carry the dirt, etc. lifted by the oxygen bubbles from a surface with minimal effort on your part.

 While pressure washers are great for cleaning exterior surfaces around the house and shop, they can be destructive if care isn't used when choosing the machine and spray tip.
 For instance, a gas powered pressure washers will pummel a surface with 3000 psi or more of water pressure.
-This kind of force can peel paint, gouge wood and even cut skin and muscle tissue if you're unfortunate enough to get in the way of the spray.
-For this reason, it's best to use electric power washers which typically have a relatively low 1800 psi average water pressure to clean decks and siding to prevent damage to the wood, etc. For more on power washers, their features and uses, check here.
+This kind of force can peel paint, gouge wood, and even cut skin and muscle tissue if you're unfortunate enough to get in the way of the spray.
+For this reason it's best to use an electric power washer, which typically has a relatively low 1800 psi average water pressure, to clean decks or siding to avoid damage to the wood, etc. For more on power washers, their features and uses, check here.